KevinGeorgeKuruvilla/challenge/README.md

 Edit the config.yaml file with the correct paths.

 Here is an example configuration:
-YAML

-- The "hot folder" that the application will monitor.\*
+The "hot folder" that the application will monitor.

-staging_directory: "C:/Users/YourUser/Desktop/Staging"
+_staging_directory: "C:/Users/YourUser/Desktop/Staging"_

-- The destination folders for each file type.\*
+The destination folders for each file type.

 target_directories:
 png: "C:/Users/YourUser/Pictures/PNGs"
 jpeg: "C:/Users/YourUser/Pictures/JPEGs"
 pdf: "C:/Users/YourUser/Documents/PDFs"
 mp3: "C:/Users/YourUser/Music/MP3s"
 plain: "C:/Users/YourUser/Documents/TextFiles"

 Note for Windows users: Use forward slashes (/) or double backslashes (\\) in your paths.